 - plan and execute an employee health plan

-- install mindfulness in your organisation and encourage employees to attend inductions
+- install mindfulness in your organization and encourage employees to attend inductions

 - mitigate the economic consequences of supply shortages and operational restrictions